Beva-n/osensa-restaurant/README.md

 * When the backend (running separately) receives the order, it simulates a short delay and publishes `food/ready`; the item moves to **Ready** in real time.
 * If the backend is offline, the UI still accepts orders (they stay in **Preparing**).

+**Backend runtime**

+The backend runs privately on a headless PC (no public HTTP).
+It only makes an outbound TLS MQTT connection to HiveMQ Cloud.
+The frontend talks directly to HiveMQ over WSS, so no server URL is needed.

+Live demo behavior:
+- If the backend is online, orders move from “Preparing” → “Ready” in real time.
+- If the backend is offline, the UI still accepts orders; they remain in “Preparing”.
 ---

 ## Build & Run (Local)